mwesigab/EventsSystem/README.md

 Version 1.0

 ##How to run
-Install the executable and you are good to go.
+Install the executable and you are good to go.(Works only on Windows 7 OS and above)